What Kind of Wood Is Best for Knife Handles

 The package includes 5 variations of wood.

-As we have been practicing knife set making, we always look for quality and variations.
-The Untreated Wood – (JLM) Payne Bros, 5 Pack offers the exact thing we look for.
+As we have practiced knife set making, we always look for quality and variations.
+The Untreated Wood – (JLM) Payne Bros, 5 Pack offers what we seek.

-This package includes 5 types of 1 ½ x 5 ½ x 5/16 to 3/8+ inches of wood that are cut to perfection.
-This seller also offers us to choose 5 types of natural wood among 15 different textures and colors.
-We also know that untreated wood makes the best wood handle for the best chef knife scale.
+This package includes 5 types of 1 ½ x 5 ½ x 5/16 to 3/8+ inches of wood cut to perfection.
+This seller also offers us the option to choose 5 types of natural wood among 15 different textures and colors.
+Untreated wood makes the best wood handle for the best chef knife scale.

-As we have stated, the wood is untreated and needs to be treated by making tool handles for knives.
-About the quality of the woods, they are simply perfect for every boning knife maker.
+As stated, the wood is untreated and needs to be treated before making knife tool handles.
+The quality of the woods is perfect for every boning knife maker.

 The perfectly cut pieces are significant for helping beginners.
-Newcomers know little about wood choices and with this certain seller, any person and any age of people can achieve success in DIY knife projects.
+Newcomers know little about wood choices, and with this particular seller, anyone of any age can achieve success in DIY knife projects.

 2. Black Walnut Wood Knife Scales, 20 Pack